The Easiest Way To Setup a Company in Hong Kong

 Step 2.
 Choose Your Company Name

 The actual company registration process begins with choosing a name for your company.
 It can be in Chinese, English, or both.
-However, the name must not combine both English and Chinese characters.
+However, the name must not combine both English and Chinese characters or have been registered before.

-Tip #2 – Make sure your company name is not trademarked in Hong Kong or other regions to avoid legal cases.
-You can verify that your company name is free to use on the Intellectual Property Department’s Online Search System
+Make sure your company name is not trademarked in Hong Kong or other regions to avoid legal cases.
+You can verify that your company name is free to use on the Intellectual Property Department’s Online Search System.

 Step 3.
 Choose the Legal Entity of Your Company

-Now that you have your company's name, the next step is to decide what legal entity is best for your business.
+Now that you have your company's name, the next step is to decide which type of legal entity is best for your business.

 Choosing the right business structure is essential in new company formation, as it affects your tax responsibilities, flexibility of business operations, and legal liability.

-There are three main types of business entities in Hong Kong:
+The three main business structures in Hong Kong are:

 Step 4.
 Appoint a Company Secretary